weather-eye/weathereye.org/WeatherEye-Controller.md

 [[wxc]]: Controller command line tool / TUI

-The command line tool includes the following modules:
+The command line tool includes the following modules which can also be accessed through WeatherEye Admin:
 - [[wx-upgrade]]
 - [[wx-rollback]]
 - [[wx-backup]]